The Food Industry’s Manipulation is Causing Skyrocketing Obesity

 I want to bring up one final topic that has been controversial and confusing for people: fat versus sugar.
 Which is the real enemy?

-Knowing how bad added sugars are to people’s health, the sugar industry paid scientists to turn fat, specifically saturated fat, into the enemy and main cause of heart disease.
+Knowing the harm added sugars pose to people’s health, the sugar industry paid scientists to turn fat, specifically saturated fat, into the enemy and main cause of heart disease.
 In this way, the sugar industry’s products are protected (but this story broke through a few years ago, so now we all know added sugars are terrible for you).
 Naturally, from this “revelation” emerged the fat-free industry.
 However, the reality is that to make products fat-free and still taste good, producers have to compensate for it with other equally harmful ingredients–so, despite what many Americans may think, fat-free isn’t necessarily healthier.